Trying for a baby – 12 things no-one ever tells you about when you don’t get pregnant

 So here are all the things that no-one ever tells you about trying for a baby, when you don’t get pregnant:

-There’s a lot of peeing on sticks, and you quickly learn all the tricks: It’s not just pregnancy tests for you to wee on, there are also ovulation sticks.
+- There’s a lot of peeing on sticks, and you quickly learn all the tricks: It’s not just pregnancy tests for you to wee on, there are also ovulation sticks.
 Then there’s temperature charting and cycle tracking and identifying which one is the most fertile cervical mucus (sexy!).
-You know everything from when in the day to drink water and the best time to test, pretty quickly, because…
+You read up on everything and know everything from when in the day to drink water and the best time to test, pretty quickly, because…

-Your life gets sectioned up each month: Starting with the letdown of day one of your cycle, then there’s the waiting, right times to try, more waiting and guessing and you’re back to day one.
+- Your life gets sectioned up each month: Starting with the letdown of day one of your cycle, then there’s the waiting, right times to try, more waiting and guessing and you’re back to day one.
 All tinged with anticipation and hope and disappointment.
+And anguish.

-Everyone else will be pregnant: There must be some kind of natural law that states when you really, really want a baby, everyone else will suddenly be pregnant.
+- Everyone else around you is suddenly pregnant: There must be some kind of natural law that states when you really, really want a baby, everyone else will suddenly be pregnant.
 Which is lovely, but it’s a constant reminder that they’re in the club you can’t get on the list for.
+I worked in an open plan office and at one point there were about four pregnant women within view.
+It really stung.